OlieGamerTV/Mumbos-Motors/README.md

 multi CAFF are any files in bundle/50.
 They are multiple CAFF files packed into one large asset.
 They are moddable as well
 ![Multi-CAFF are files in the 50 folder](https://i.imgur.com/LKupqt2.png)
 ## Music Extractor (bundle/50/685374)
 music formats in .xwb.
-Requires xmash and towave to decode and listen
+Either use foobar2000 or use xmash and towave to decode and listen
 ![Music](https://i.imgur.com/lhCANG1.png)
 ## Mod vehicle crate contents
 located in bundle/50/685374.
 0x00 part count 0x04 part ident